rg-3/permanent-commit.js/README.md

 ## <a id='install'> Install </a>

-This extension is not on the Chrome webstore yet.
+This extension is not on the Chrome webstore and I'm not sure I will publish it on the webstore.
 For the time being, it can be installed as an unpacked extension.

 **Step 1**